brainhack-school2023/laines_project/README.md

 Click [here](https://brainhack-school2023.github.io/laines_project/sc_MP2RAGE_7T.html) to see an interactive image of a automatic lesion segmentation by nnUnet in an 7T MP2RAGE image.

 ### Examples of automatic segmentation
+Here is an example of the automatic lesion segmentations (green) from our model on images in the CanProCo database (test split) and in the external database (CRMBM, Marseille).
    <br /><img src="https://github.com/brainhack-school2023/laines_project/assets/77469192/bb74b15e-74be-4dc7-91f8-a025cfc3f3fb" width="700px;" alt=""/>
 </a>
 </a>